RetroAchievements/rcheevos/README.md

 rc_trigger_t* rc_parse_trigger(void* buffer, const char* memaddr, lua_State* L, int funcs_ndx);
 ```

-`buffer` is the caller-allocated buffer, which must have enough space for the trigger. `memaddr` describes the trigger, and must be the same one used to compute the trigger's size with `rc_trigger_size`. `L` must be a valid Lua state, and `funcs_ndx` must be an index to the current Lua stack which contains a table, that is a map of names to functions.
-This map will be used to look for operands which are Lua functions.
+* `buffer` is the caller-allocated buffer, which must have enough space for the trigger.
+* `memaddr` describes the trigger, and must be the same one used to compute the trigger's size with `rc_trigger_size`.
+* `L` must be a valid Lua state,
+* `funcs_ndx` must be an index to the current Lua stack which contains a table, that is a map of names to functions.
+This map is used to look for operands which are Lua functions.

+#### `rc_test_trigger`

 Once the trigger is created, `rc_test_trigger` can be called to test whether the trigger fires or not.